 1. Have a clearly defined goal.

-You can’t put 50 pounds on your squat, lose 50 pounds of fat and gain 50 pounds of muscle at the same time, while simultaneously training for a bodybuilding contest and a world record in the hammer throw.
+You can’t put 20 pounds on your squat, lose 20 pounds of fat and gain 20 pounds of muscle at the same time.

 If you are going to static stretch because you need to in order to get into certain positions, the best time to do it is after you foam roll and before you start your dynamic warm up.
 That way there’s no chance of it making you weaker or “dampening your CNS” since plenty of time will elapsed between the stretches and the time you get under the bar.